freerange/site/soups/weeknotes/week-236.snip.markdown

 OK, genuinely short weeknotes this week.
 Strap in.

-{l james-adam,I}'ve had a sandwich week -- two slices of [Harmonia](https://harmonia.io) with a thick layer of client work in the middle of it.
+I've had a sandwich week -- two slices of [Harmonia](https://harmonia.io) with a thick layer of client work in the middle of it.
 It's good to be able to come back to Harmonia more than once in a week though, as it lends a sense of momentum that's otherwise hard to establish.

 ![Looking Glass](/images/blog/looking-glass.jpg)